Arkaeriit/reflet/assembler/README.md

+# ASRM assembler

+An assembler to create ASRM machine code.

+This folder contains two programs, **asrmpasm** which is a very bare-bone assembler written in C, and **asrmmasm** which is a richer assembler written mostly in Lua.

+Both assemblers are case-insensitive for mnemonic but case-sensitive for anything else.

+## ASRMPASM
+This is a pico-assembler.
+It can only assemble basic instruction as described in the main README.md.
+It would be very tedious to use it but you have total control over what instructions will be created.

 ## ASRMMASM
 This is a macro-assembler.
 Not only can it assemble basic instructions but it can also assemble macro-instruction and manage labels.
 When using macro-instructions, the registers R11 and R12 might be used as temporary registers and overwritten.
 Furthermore, unless specified otherwise, the working registry will be modified.